PATS: Proficiency-Aware Temporal Sampling for Multi-View Sports Skill Assessment: Experimental Setup

 \subsection{Implementation Details}

 To ensure fair comparison, we maintain identical training configurations to the original SkillFormer implementation \cite{skillformer}.
-All models are initialized from a TimeSformer backbone \cite{timesformer}, pre-trained on Kinetics-600 \cite{carreira17}, and fine-tuned for 4 epochs using AdamW optimizer with weight decay of 0.01 and LoRA adaptation.
-We adopt SkillFormer's established hyperparameters for each experimental setup, including projector hidden dimensions, LoRA rank and scaling factors, learning rate, and batch size configurations.
+All models are initialized from a TimeSformer \cite{timesformer} backbone, pre-trained on Kinetics-600 \cite{carreira17}, and fine-tuned for 4 epochs using AdamW optimizer with weight decay of 0.01 and LoRA adaptation.
+We adopt SkillFormer's hyperparameters for each experimental setup.

 The sole modification to the baseline framework is the temporal sampling strategy: while SkillFormer employs uniform frame sampling, our approach integrates PATS as described in Section~\ref{sec:method}.
 We systematically tune the PATS-specific parameters-total number of frames ($N_{target}$), number of temporal segments ($N_s$), and segment duration ($d_s$)-through grid search as detailed in Section~\ref{subsec:pats_params}, while keeping all other model and training configurations identical to the baseline.